SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### architecture

+A stored-program computer stores data and instructions in the same way.
+The VNA implements a stored-program computer.
+VNA: CPU = CU + ALU
 In the VNA, the CPU, memory and IO are connected to/via the bus.
 <img src="sm_tmp_xpihn7q.png">
 In the (modern revisions of) von neumann architecture, the three buses are the {{c1::control bus}}, the {{c2::address bus}}, and the {{c3::data bus}}
 Stored-program computers can present a security risk due to the fact that data can contain maliscious instructions.

-The harvard architecture separates instructions and data (= does not store them in the same way/treat them differently) Modern processors are claimed to be stored-program computers, but since they separate data and instructions to a certain extent, they may be considered modified Harvard architecture to a certain extent.
+The harvard architecture separates instructions and data (= does not store them in the same way/treat them differently) Modern processors are claimed to be stored-program computers (specifically VNA), but since they separate data and instructions to a certain extent, they may be considered modified Harvard architecture to a certain extent.

 #### electronics